 Prior to the offering, there has been no public market for our common stock.
-The initial public offering price was determined by negotiations between us and the representatives.
-Among the factors considered in determining the initial public offering price of the shares were our future prospects and those of our industry in general, our sales, earnings and other financial operating information in recent periods, and the price-earnings ratios, price-sales ratios, market prices of securities and financial and operating information of companies engaged in activities similar to ours.
+The initial public offering price will be determined by negotiations between us and the representatives.
+Among the factors to be considered in determining the initial public offering price of the shares will be our future prospects and those of our industry in general, our sales, earnings and other financial operating information in recent periods, and the price-earnings ratios, price-sales ratios, market prices of securities and financial and operating information of companies engaged in activities similar to ours.
+The estimated initial public offering price range set forth on the cover page of this preliminary prospectus is subject to change as a result of market conditions and other factors.